censusreporter/censusreporter/README.md

     chartContainers = $('[id^=chart-]')

-The `makeCharts()` function then loops through those containers, empties each one of any contents, and builds the variables required for a chart:
+The <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/templates/profile/profile.html#L437">`makeCharts()` function</a> then loops through those containers, empties each one of any contents, and builds the variables required for a chart:

     chartDataKey = chartID.replace('chart-','').replace('alt-','')
     chartDataID = chartDataKey.split('-') #temporary variable